sjmyuan/sjmyuan.github.io/_drafts/effect-and-side-effect.md

 }
 ```

-we want to reduce the boilerplate
+It looks ugly, could we reduce the boilerplate?

 ```scala
 if (fileOpsInterpreter(saveDataToCSV(???,???)))